ERASMUS+

 India – Punjabi University (Department of Basic Mathematics and Applied Sciences)

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (5 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (5 days in total): The mobility has been successfully completed.

-❍ Student mobility for studies – Incoming: Number of participants = 1 (2 months)
+❍ Student mobility for studies – Incoming: Number of participants = 1 (2 months in total): This mobility has already been allocated.

 Vietnam – Hanoi University of Mining and Geology